|

 Dom um Romao: OM; ECM 19003; 1978/1977; N/N S $20 -- US issue (Warner Bros.) of a classic European recording; Chipero (berimbau), Back to Front, Dumini, De Funk

-Aldemaro Romero & his Onda Nueva; (Venezuelan mod bossa) -- see Latin
+Aldemaro Romero & his Onda Nueva (Venezuelan mod bossa) .... see Latin

 Edmundo Ros: Ros Album of Sambas; London LL-1117; deep groove N-/V+ $20 -- samba; the Venezuelan-born "Cugat of England" does a great job with sambas, and this is the rare prize among the early "LL" series of Ros on London (UK Decca) with the gorgeous jacket art; even better, the tunes are original, or samba adaptations, and in any case predating the shopworn Brasil classics from the soon-to-follow bossa period; Madelena, Playtime in Brasil, Choo Choo Samba, Samba Samba, More and More Amor, The John Peel Samba, The Nursery Samba, The Wedding Samba, Voila Voila, Mary Ann, Samba Rhapsody, Square Dance Samba, Paraquedista, The Yankee Doodle Samba; expect some wear/noise but not bad, worth it just for the jacket

-Tamba 4: Samba Blim; A&M/CTI SP-3013; 1968; gatefold E/E+ S $40 -- Brasilian jazz; very scarce, good; prod.
-Creed Taylor, rec. at Van Gelder Studios; Reza, Samba Blim, San Salvador, Slick, Baiano, Pregao, Palladium, Watch What Happens, Tristeza de nos dois..
+Tamba 4: Samba Blim; A&M/CTI SP-3013; 1968; gatefold E/E+ S $30 -- Brasilian jazz; very scarce (especially in top shape), and of course very good; produced by Creed Taylor and recorded at Van Gelder Studios; Samba Blim, Watch What Happens, Weekend, Palladium, Quietly, Know it All, Reza, Tristeza de nos dois, San Salvador, Slick, Baiano, Pregao

 Joao Donato: The Frog/Cade Jodel?
 (The Beautiful One); Blue Thumb 7119; 1972; E+ S $25 -- two fantastic cuts from the best-of-breed A Bad Donato LP; A-side made famous by Brasil '66 but you need this version if you're gonna DJ like someone who gets his music somewhere other than the nearest lilypad